Peggy Cole is a self-published author who enjoys writing fiction stories, book reviews and articles about simpler times.

 Civil Rights Issues in the 1960s

-Ben Carson acknowledges that he fell into the category of nerd when he was a student, carrying a slide ruler in a holder on his belt.
+Ben Carson acknowledges that he fell into the category of a nerd when he was a student, carrying a slide ruler in a holder on his belt.
 But that was not always his chosen path.
 His beginnings were typical of those raised in dire poverty.
 He tells stories of when he had a horrible temper and poor self-esteem.

 Things weren't always bright for Ben Carson, whose beginnings were typical of those raised in dire poverty.
 He admits to having a horrible temper and poor self-esteem.
 He began life in an impoverished neighborhood of Detroit, one of two sons to a woman who married at the young age of thirteen.
 Ben's mother, although educated formally only to the third grade, was a woman of great wisdom.

 It was through her efforts that young Ben learned the value of reading.
 Despite the family's limited means, Ben's mother ensured that he would gain a world view through study.
-Her requirement to her sons was that they would read two books a week.
+Her requirement for her sons was that they would read two books a week.
 She enforced this strict guideline by having them submit a handwritten book report to her, which she would summarily mark up and review.
 Ben and his brother were raised in the volatile era of the sixties, a time of great upheaval and unrest in a changing world which added to the family's difficulties.

 Johns Hopkins Hospital Complex